spatialwalk/AvatarKit-Web-Demo/README.md

 A: Modify the `server.port` configuration in each example's `vite.config.ts`.

-### Q: How to use External Data Mode in production?
+### Q: How to use Host Mode in production?

-A: External Data Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes from audio.
+A: Host Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes from audio.
 The examples use pre-generated data files for demonstration purposes.
 In production:

+1. Initialize SDK in Host Mode: `AvatarKit.initialize('demo', { drivingServiceMode: DrivingServiceMode.host })`
-1. Integrate the SPAvatar server-side SDK into your backend service
+2. Integrate the SPAvatar server-side SDK into your backend service
-2. Use the server-side SDK to generate animation keyframes from your audio files
+3. Use the server-side SDK to generate animation keyframes from your audio files
-3. Store the generated keyframes (FLAME parameter sequences) along with the audio files
+4. Store the generated keyframes (FLAME parameter sequences) along with the audio files
-4. Load and play both audio and animation keyframes in the client using External Data Mode
+5. Load and play both audio and animation keyframes in the client using Host Mode:
+   - First, send audio chunks via `yieldAudioData()` to get a `conversationId`
+   - Then, send animation keyframes via `yieldFramesData()` with the `conversationId`

 For more information about the server-side SDK, please contact the SDK provider or check the server-side SDK documentation.